sagemath/sagetrac-mirror/src/doc/en/thematic_tutorials/beta_adic_set.rst

 Expanding line and contracting space
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-The \og expanding line \fg\ has dimension :math:`1` for Pisot numbers, but it can have greater dimension for other Perron numbers.
+The "expanding line" has dimension :math:`1` for Pisot numbers, but it can have greater dimension for other Perron numbers.

 Let :math:`M_s` be the incidence matrix of the substitution :math:`s`.
 By definition the coefficient :math:`(i,j)` of this matrix is the number of occurrences of the letter :math:`j` in the word :math:`s(i)`.
 By Perron-Frobenius theorem, there exists an eigenvector :math:`v \in (\mathbf R_+)^n`, unique if the matrix is irreducible, for an eigenvalue :math:`\lambda` which is the spectral radius of :math:`M_s`, and moreover we can assume that :math:`v \in (\mathbf Q(\lambda))^{n}`.

-We can directly define the projection of the broken line in $:math:`\mathbf Q(\lambda)`, by the following.
+We can directly define the projection of the broken line in :math:`\mathbf Q(\lambda)`, by the following.

 ..
 MATH::